-Built on the success of our time-tested ACN, we horizontally extended the core competencies of Lianjia to Beike platform in April 2018 and there were 265 real estate brokerage brands, over 42,000 community-centric stores and over 456,000 agents on our platform across 103 economically vibrant cities in China as of June 30, 2020.
+Built on the success of our time-tested ACN, we horizontally extended the core competencies of Lianjia to Beike platform in April 2018 and there were 273 real estate brokerage brands, over 44,000 community-centric stores and over 477,000 agents on our platform across 103 economically vibrant cities in China as of September 30, 2020.
 Our efficiency, as calculated by GTV of existing home transactions per store, was 1.6 times of the industry average in 2019, according to the CIC Report, and the efficiency of our connected brokerage stores were RMB20.3 million per store in the six months ended December 31, 2019, compared to RMB10.9 million per store in the same period in 2018.
 The rapid expansion of Beike platform has proven the scalability of our ACN and resulted in amplified network effect, as illustrated by our success in new home transactions.
 Leveraging our extensive community-centric store network, we are able to connect with more families and gain access to a large pool of housing customers, which allows us to act as a powerful sales channel for real estate developers and help them improve sell-through and cash cycle.
 At the same time, we share a substantial portion of commissions from real estate developers with brokerage brands and stores on our platform.
 Our exceptional value proposition to both ends increases their stickiness to our platform and makes us a partner of choice in the new home transaction market.
-Our GTV from new home transactions increased significantly from RMB280.8 billion in 2018 to RMB747.6 billion in 2019 while our GTV from existing home transactions grew from RMB821.9 billion in 2018 to RMB1,297 billion in 2019, demonstrating our ability to successfully expand service offerings through a self-reinforcing virtuous cycle.
+Our GTV from new home transactions increased significantly from RMB280.8 billion in 2018 to RMB747.6 billion in 2019 and from RMB445.9 billion in the nine months ended September 30, 2020, while our GTV from existing home transactions grew from RMB821.9 billion in 2018 to RMB1,297.4 billion in 2019 and from RMB953.0 billion in the nine months ended September 30, 2020, demonstrating our ability to successfully expand service offerings through a self-reinforcing virtuous cycle.